On eigenvalues of a high-dimensional spatial-sign covariance matrix: Introduction

-The remaining of the paper is organized as follows.
-Section~\ref{sec:model} introduces our model settings.
-Section~\ref{sec:main} reviews the sample SSCM $\B_n$ and exhibits our main theoretical results including both the limiting spectral distribution and the fluctuation of linear spectral statistics of $\B_{n}$.
-In Section~\ref{sec:robust}, we develop two applications of our general theory to robust statistics in the high-dimensional context.
-Technical proof of the main theorem (Theorem \ref{clt}) is gathered in Section~\ref{sec:proofs}.
+The rest of the paper is organized as follows.
+Section~\ref{sec:2} presents our main theoretical results including both the convergence of the ESD of $\B_n$ and the CLT for its linear spectral statistics.
+Proofs of these asymptotic conclusions are presented in Sections \ref{sec:proofs0} and \ref{sec:proofs}.
+Some supporting lemmas and their proofs are relegated into the Appendix.